 Expanding and Improving Geoscience in Higher Education

-The purpose of this position statement is to (1) summarize the consensus views of the GSA on the role of geoscience education in institutions of higher learning; (2) highlight future environmental and resource issues that will provide great impetus and opportunity for geoscience programs to significantly increase enrollments; (3) stress the importance of investment from governments, the private sector, and higher education institutions in collegiate Earth-science education; and (4) provide a communication tool for use by GSA and its members to discuss why a strengthened commitment to geoscience education is critical to global future prosperity.
+The purpose of this position statement is to (1) summarize GSA’s consensus views on the role of geoscience education in institutions of higher learning; (2) highlight future environmental and resource issues that will provide great impetus and opportunity for geoscience programs to significantly increase enrollments; (3) stress the importance of investment from governments, the private sector, and higher education institutions in collegiate earth-science education; and (4) provide a communication tool for use by GSA and its members to discuss why a strengthened commitment to geoscience education is critical to future global prosperity.

 The importance of geoscience education in institutions of higher education (2-year college through 4-year college/university level) is multifaceted.

 - All graduates should have at least some foundation in geoscience so they are equipped to make informed decisions about key environmental problems facing Earth.